jofaval/robust-search/README.md

 It's a robust and flexible search component.
 ### Objective
 It allows for an almost match, i.e., "Jenna" wouldn't equal "jena", but now it can.
-So it's objectivie it's to give more tools to compare, taking into account user's human mistakes
+So it's objective it's to give more tools to compare, taking into account user's human mistakes

 ## Usage
 For the parameters, [click here](/doc/en/parameters.md)